CindyJS/CindyJS/ref/Elementary_Drawing_Functions.md

 **Description:**
 Draws a circular arc from `‹point1›` to `‹point3›` via `‹point2›`.

-The points may be given either in euclidean or in homogeneous coordinates.
+The points may be given either in Euclidean or in homogeneous coordinates.

 **Modifiers:**
 This operator can handle the same modifiers as the `draw(‹expr›)` operator.